 Since 2009/New Years 2010, I decided to keep my hair long.
 It’s been a love-hate process, because I constantly have to make validity of trans-ness (should I trademark that?) arguments, my Vitamin D deficiency (it almost feels rickets-y, I swear) has much of my hair in very dry, thin, and sometimes crinkled (literally, crinkled.
 It is not nappy, this is different) state, and it’s such a thick bundle that I can barely do anything besides traditional hair styles unless I super-condition it with sodium lauryl sulfates.
 It has taken longer for my hair to grow out, but I hopefully can get it to where it was when I was 5 or so.
 It was so long, that it fanned out around my butt when I sat down.
 I should really find a picture for you folks.

 So feeling comfortable with my hair, obviously, has been a sliding scale.
 Then comes Mr. Bigot, who I regret letting him know that I was part Native American.
 It was a simple thing really; he asked why I had a Native American textbook with me.
 I explained why I was taking the class, etc, and was trying to lay some charm down.
 In a matter of 20 minutes this happened: I don’t know what he was thinking, but I think he was trying to be suave when he leaned over his coffee and whispered that other Indians would be jealous of my hair, enough to scalp it.
-See my face when, and then two seconds later.
+See my face when

 …Let that take a moment to register.
 This player really thought he could a) be sexy while mention scalping, and b) that the concept of scalping can be reduced to mere jealousy.